appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

 - High levels of security and data isolation are necessary.

 **Considerations**:
+- Configure Single Sign-On provider to manage user authentication.
+For more information about how to set up Single Sign-On authentication for your Appsmith instance, see [Single Sign-On Configuration](/getting-started/setup/instance-configuration/authentication) guide.
-- Use Granular Access Control (GAC) to manage permissions and provide default access levels for authenticated users.
+- Use Granular Access Control (GAC) to manage [permissions](advanced-concepts/granular-access-control/reference/permissions) and provide default access levels for authenticated users.
 For more information about how to set up default access in Appsmith, see [Configure Default Access to Apps](/advanced-concepts/granular-access-control/how-to-guides/configure-default-permissions) guide.

 ## Deployment strategies